The CRRU team

 The Childcare Resource and Research Unit has been developed and staffed by individuals with diverse backgrounds including early childhood education, psychology, library sciences, political science, women’s studies, sociology, labour unions and the arts.

 The CRRU staff currently includes an executive director, three staff and a part-time website developer.
-We also provide student field placements for several post-secondary institutions.
-Together, this group of individuals provides public education and policy analysis; consults on child care policy and research; produces papers and other resources; and provides extensive online resources and research through the website.
+We also host students from several post-secondary institutions for placements and internships.
+Together, this group of individuals provides public education and policy analysis, consults on child care policy and research, produces papers and other resources and provides extensive online resources and research through the website.

 CRRU staff can be contacted using the contact form or through individual emails.